Updated on 21st October 2022 to coincide with the 20th anniversary edition of the album

 Iconic.
 Influential.
 Inspirational.
 Three words that describe Christina Aguilera’s game changing sophomore mainstream album, Stripped.
-Released 19 years ago to date (in the UK), which happily coincides with my birthday, Stripped is still Aguilera’s most popular album with fans around the world and still her most personal that many relate to.
+Now celebrating its 20th anniversary with a special edition release, Stripped is still Aguilera’s most popular album with fans around the world and still her most personal that many relate to.

 Following on from my rundown of favourite tracks from Bionic and to honour this multi-million selling (that should have sold even more) and multi-award winning album (that should have won even more accolades – including the 2004 Brit Award for Best International Album and Best Pop Vocal Album at the 46th Grammy Awards, which it undeservingly lost to Justin Timberlake’s Justified…), here are my top 10 favourite tracks from Stripped: